Charts components with Map components

 3

-const mapElement = document.querySelector('arcgis-map');
+const mapElement = document.querySelector("arcgis-map");

-const scatterplotElement = document.querySelector('arcgis-charts-scatter-plot');
+const chartElement = document.querySelector("arcgis-chart");

-const actionBarElement = document.querySelector('arcgis-charts-action-bar');
+const actionBarElement = document.querySelector("arcgis-charts-action-bar");

-Load the scatterplot
+Load the bar chart

 1. Since we are going to use property values from the map component, we'll use the arcgisViewReadyChange event to determine when the map is ready.